 Dedicated to the cowboys and trail riders that drove cattle from Kansas to Texas along the infamous Chisholm Trail in Oklahoma, the Chisholm Trail Heritage Center in Duncan gives insight into life along the trail.
-Experience an interactive film where visitors actually smell bacon as it fries on screen and may get wet as a cowboy falls from his horse during a river crossing.
-Don’t miss the Garis Gallery of the American West and witness as an animatronic Jesse Chisholm comes to life in the Campfire Theater.
+See an interactive film where visitors actually smell bacon as it fries on screen and may get splashed with water as a cowboy falls from his horse crossing a river.
+Don’t miss the Garis Gallery of the American West, or the animatronic Jesse Chisholm coming to life in the Campfire Theater.

 Famous for his traveling Wild West shows of the late 19th and early 20th centuries, Gordon W. “Pawnee Bill” Lillie built the Pawnee Bill Ranch in 1910.
 This 14-room mansion features original furnishings, Western artwork, the ranch’s original blacksmith shop and a drive-through exhibit pasture complete with buffalo, longhorn cattle and draft horses.
-Make plans to catch a recreation of Pawnee Bill’s Original Wild West Show during the last three Saturdays in June.
+Catch a recreation of Pawnee Bill’s Original Wild West Show during the last three Saturdays in June.

 A land of “Boomers” and “Sooners,” Oklahoma has a unique history of settlement stemming from Indian Territory, the great land runs of the late 19th century and beyond into the Homestead Era.